KajalMeena04/Lisa-Voice-Assistant/README.md

    pip install speechrecognition pyttsx3 pygame requests google-generativeai gTTS pywhatkit

 3. If you're running the program for the first time, ensure your system has microphone access enabled.
+4. Create a news api key .
-4. Run the program using:
+5. Run the program using:

    python main.py